zoometh/iconr/doc/joss/paper.md

  + studies develop proper descriptive vocabularies, singular relationships of grouping, idosyncratic methods at site-dependent or period-dependent scales
 \end{itemize}

 `iconr` is a R package designed to offer a greater normalization of quantitative indexes for iconography studies [@Alexander08; @HuetAlexander15; @Huet18a].
 It is grounded in graph theory and spatial analysis to offer concepts and functions for modeling Prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
 The main principle of the `iconr` package is to consider any iconographic composition (here, 'decoration') as a geometric graph of graphical units.
 This geometric graph is also known as a planar graph or spatialized graph.
 Graphical units are decorated surfaces (`POLYGONS`) modeled as nodes (`POINTS`).
 When these graphical units are main nodes, and not attribute nodes, they share edges (`LINES`) with one another when their Voronoi cells share a border (*birel*: touches).
-Finally,

 <center>